Nigeria needs honest, visionary leadership to overcome challenges – Uzodimma

 Bashir also called for collaborative efforts to address the challenges facing the country.

-“Everybody have a role to play in ensuring peace and security in the country,” he added.
-(NAN)
+“Everybody has a role to play in ensuring peace and security in the country,” he added.

 Disclaimer